SDGGiesbrecht/Workspace/Documentation/Xcode.md

 - `Module Name`: The name of the main module as used by `import` statements.
 Workspace uses this for documentation generation and for finding an application’s delegate.
 - `Xcode Scheme Name`: The name of the Xcode scheme as used by the `xcodebuild` `-scheme` flag.
 Workspace uses this for running unit tests.
 - `Xcode Test Target`: The name of the Xcode test target as used by the `xcodebuild` `-target` flag.
 Workspace uses this for setting the host application.
 - `Primary Xcode Target`: The name of the main Xcode target as used by the `xcodebuild` `-target` flag.
-Workspace uses this for documentation generation and for inserting the proofread phase.
+Workspace uses this for code coverage, for documentation generation and for inserting the proofread phase.